 3) utilize the potential of these species in antibiotics discovery – to mitigate one of the largest health risks on the planet: the rise of antibiotics resistance.

-The development of the novel technology platforms, and their successful use in basic science and biotechnology, has been extensively covered by scientific and public media.
+The development of the novel technology platforms, and their successful use in basic science and biotechnology, has been extensively covered by scientific and public media, most recently by The New Yorker.
 These include Nature, Nature Reviews Drug Discovery, Science, Scientific American, Popular Science, The Scientist, and also BBC, NPR, NYT, German, Dutch, Danish, Chinese and S.Korea public TV stations, among others.
 Here is a sample of the coverage:

 Furthermore, the work in our lab has led to Slava Epstein being honored as one of the worlds Leading Global Thinkers.

 Make sure to check back – we are always in the process of new discoveries!!!!
 If you have any questions, please contact Brittany Berdy at firstname.lastname@example.org

 Website created December 1, 2015